 - Be an admitted student in a Morningside University Graduate Program prior to the start of the semester for which the student is requesting aid.
-All required admission materials must be received in the Graduate Office by dates specified on the calendar to be guaranteed consideration for each term. - Submit a FREE APPLICATION FOR FEDERAL STUDENT AID (FAFSA) at https://studentaid.gov/h/apply-for-aid/fafsa for the appropriate year and request that FAFSA information be sent to Morningside University (Federal school code number 001879). - · Complete and return Graduate Application for Financial Aid to Office of Student Financial Planning. - Complete and return any requested missing Forms which can include but are not limited to: Verification Forms, Tax Information, W2s, Proof of Identity, and/or other needed information requested.
+All required admission materials must be received in the Sharon Walker School of Education/Nylen School of Nursing by dates specified on the calendar to be guaranteed consideration for each term. - Submit a FREE APPLICATION FOR FEDERAL STUDENT AID (FAFSA) at https://studentaid.gov/h/apply-for-aid/fafsa for the appropriate year and request that FAFSA information be sent to Morningside University (Federal school code number 001879). - Complete and return Graduate Application for Financial Aid to Office of Student Financial Planning. - Complete and return any requested missing Forms which can include but are not limited to: Verification Forms, Tax Information, W2s, Proof of Identity, and/or other needed information requested.